Voight, Janet R. Department of Zoology, Field Museum, Chicago, Illinois.

 - Evolutionary radiations and extinctions

-A class in the phylum Mollusca that is exclusively marine and contains the extant members—squids, cuttlefishes, octopuses, and the chambered nautiluses—and the fossil taxa—ammonoids, nautiloids, and belemnoids.
+A class in the phylum Mollusca that is exclusively marine and includes squids, octopuses, and cuttlefishes.
+The molluscan class Cephalopoda is one of the major taxonomic groupings of marine animals and contains both extant members—squids (Fig. 1), cuttlefishes, octopuses, and chambered nautiluses—and fossil taxa—ammonoids, belemnoids, and nautiloids.
 The earliest known cephalopod fossils date to roughly 500 million years ago from the Upper Cambrian of northeast China.
-Fossilized external shells of the extinct subclass Ammonoidea and the nearly extinct subclass Nautiloidea are interpreted as indicating that these animals were shallow-living and slow-moving.
-Despite the thousands of species of such shelled cephalopods that have been recognized, all are extinct except for six species in two surviving genera, Nautilus and Allonautilus.
-Other living cephalopods, all predators in the subclass Coleoidea with internal shells, number over 725 species, with many more likely to be recognized.
-See also: Coleoidea; Mollusca
+Fossilized external shells of members of the extinct subclass Ammonoidea and the nearly extinct subclass Nautiloidea are interpreted as indicating that these animals were shallow-living and slow-moving.
+Despite the thousands of species of such shelled cephalopods that have been recognized in the Ammonoidea and Nautiloidea, all are extinct, except for six species in two surviving genera, Nautilus and Allonautilus.
+Other living cephalopods—all predators in the subclass Coleoidea with internal shells—number more than 800 species.
+See also: Ammonoidea; Belemnitida; Coleoidea; Mollusca; Nautiloidea

 The content above is only an excerpt.